 40. Beginner’s Guides

-Beginner guides are popular because beginners in any hobby or industry anxious to learn more and more.
+Beginner guides are popular because the beginners in any hobby or industry are anxious to learn more and more.
 You can mentor from a distance by creating a beginner guide that helps meet their needs and provides great content for your website.

 Beginner Guides can be great for SEO purposes too because you should be explaining and defining new terms, while also providing synonyms for common terms.
 In this regard, you can pack a lot of keywords in a post in a way that is helpful and informative.